 - a.
 Primary Structures. - i.
 Quantity.
 There may be up to two (2) primary structures on a lot provided all regulations of the district can be met.
 The minimum lot area and the minimum lot width must be met per structure.
 In addition, the distance between structures must be a minimum of twice the rear yard setback distance for the district in which the structure is built. - ii.
 Orientation and Accessibility.
 Residential structures must be orientated in such a manner that the front door of the residence faces the front yard.
 Where the property is required to be served by sidewalks, front doors must be accessed from the street right-of-way by sidewalks that are a minimum of three feet (3') wide.
 When a structure is on a corner lot the higher class road is considered the front yard for front door placement. - iii.
-Materials.
-Primary structures shall not be constructed of metal or be constructed as pole buildings unless in an Ag, Agricultural District. - iv.
-Separation. - (a) Primary structures on the same lot shall be separated by at least fifty feet (50'). - (b) Minimum structure separation shall be at least ten feet (10') unless there are fire walls provided. - b.
-Accessory Structures.
-Accessory uses and structures shall meet the following requirements: - i.
-Location. - (a) An accessory structure shall not be located in the front yard setback nor located closer than five feet (5') to the side or rear lot line. - (b) Accessory structures for commercial or industrial uses must be located to the rear of the primary structure. - (c) Air conditioners rated at twenty-four thousand (24,000) BTU or less shall not be so placed hereafter so as to discharge air within five feet (5') of lot lines, and those rated over twenty-four thousand (24,000) BTU so as to discharge air within twelve feet (12') of lot lines, except where said air conditioners are separated from lot lines either by projections of structures or by streets, alleys, or permanent open space at least twenty feet (20') in minimum dimensions. - (d) Newspaper, soft drink vending machines, ice vending machines, and other similar devices are permitted in areas zoned commercial or industrial and are not subject to setback regulations provided they do not violate other sections of this ZO.
+Primary Structure Materials.
+Primary structures shall not be constructed of as pole buildings unless in an Ag, Agricultural District.
+Primary Structures shall also follow the following Table when using metal and vinyl siding.